Philip Hershkovitz: Early life

-Philip Hershkovitz was born on 12 October 1909 in Pittsburgh to parents Aba and Bertha (Halpern) Hershkovitz.
+Philip Hershkovitz was born on 12 October 1909 in Pittsburgh to Jewish parents Aba and Bertha (Halpern) Hershkovitz.
 He was the second child and only son among four siblings.
 He reported that his father died when he was nine years old.
 After graduating from Schenley High School in 1927, he attended the University of Pittsburgh from 1929 to 1931, majoring in zoology, before transferring to the University of Michigan at Ann Arbor, which had more course offerings in zoology.
 He was an assistant in the zoology department and did taxidermical work.
 In 1932, he went to Texas to collect Typhlomolge rathbuni cave salamanders.
 He wanted to also trap small mammals, which he found more interesting, but had no traps to do that.
 On a chance visit to the Field Museum of Natural History (FMNH) in Chicago, he befriended the Curator of Mammals there, Colin Campbell Sanborn, who loaned him the supplies he needed.
 This event was the beginning of Hershkovitz's long relationship with the FMNH.

 As the Great Depression worsened, Hershkovitz was no longer able to afford life in Michigan, and in 1933 he decided to move to Ecuador, which he was told was one of the cheapest countries in the Americas to live in.
 He collected a number of mammal specimens and learned to speak Spanish, supporting himself in part by trading in horses.
 He returned in 1937 and again enrolled at Ann Arbor, graduating in 1938.
 Subsequently, he became a graduate student there and got his MSc degree in 1940.
 He then entered the doctoral program, but in 1941 he was awarded a Walter Rathbone Bacon Traveling Scholarship by the United States National Museum in Washington, D.C., to work in the Santa Marta area of northern Colombia, where he stayed till 1943.

 Hershkovitz enlisted in the U.S. Armed Services during World War II and served the Office of Strategic Services in Europe.
 In 1945, he married Anne Marie Pierrette Dode, whom he had met in France, and the same year he returned to America to continue his Bacon Scholarship studies in Washington, D.C., where his first child of three—Francine, Michael, and Mark—was born in 1946.
+Hershkovitz did not reveal his Jewish descent to them for some time.